jotaelesalinas/php-generators/docs/extending.md

         }
     ```

-    Since this function cannot accept arguments, the way to pass data to it is via the constructor and private attributes.
+    Since this function cannot accept arguments, the way to pass data to it is via the constructor's arguments and class/instance attributes.
     That's why the list of IDs and options were passed to the constructor and stored to be used here.

+    If the hypotetical API allowed us to retrieve all the data at once, the process would be:

+    - Constructor:
+        - Accept credentials
+    - Preparation:
+        - Login to external webservice
+        - Retrieve all data at once
+        - Save data to a temporary file
+        - Disconnect from the external service
+    - Repeat
+        - Iterate over the temporary file -with a nested JLSalinas\RWGen\Reader, like Csv
+    - Clean-up
+        - Delete temporary file

 5. Define a method named `inputGenerator` that returns the generator method